NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 ### Deduplication

-The NHS Notify callback service attempts to guarantee at-least-once delivery, which may mean that in unusual circumstances the same callback may arrive more than once.
+The NHS Notify callback service attempts to guarantee at-least-once delivery, which means that sometimes the same callback may arrive more than once.

 To help ensure that your system remains idempotent and capable of managing duplicate delivery of callbacks, every request includes an `idempotencyKey` field located in the meta collection of the body.